The Library Rules are valid as of 4 April 2008. Updated 7th September 2022.

 The Library's basic services are open to all.
-The right of use consists of the right to use the Library's resources, services and premises according to the Library rules during the Library’s opening hours.
-Additional services provided to JAMK students and staff include free information seeking guidance, the use of e-materials outside JAMK campuses and the use of some other materials.
-JAMK, Jyväskylä University, Gradia and POKE students and staff can also use the Self-service Library outside customer service hours.
+The right of use consists of the right to use the Library's resources, services and premises according to the Library rules during the Library’s service hours.
+Additional services provided to Jamk students and staff include free information seeking guidance, the use of e-materials outside Jamk campuses and the use of some other materials.
+Jamk, Jyväskylä University, Gradia and POKE students and staff can also use the Self-service Library outside customer service hours.

 Services subject to a charge are charged according to the Library's service fees.